 - If you take a minor in another discipline (except Math/Stats), most likely all the courses in the minor would count towards this category of electives.

 Free Electives are all courses in Approved Arts, Social Sciences, Science, Business, Computer Science, Math, and Statistics, excluding all prohibited courses (see below).
+Engineering courses can also count as Free Electives, but never Breadth.
 We encourage students to take electives each term.

 Prohibited courses cannot be used for credit in a Computer Science or any Combined Computer Science program or Minor in Computer Science.
 Please always refer to the most recent Undergraduate Calendar for the most up-to-date list of prohibited courses and for all prerequisites and preclusions.
 These courses are: